paganotoni/todox/Readme.md

 ```

 ### Running
-To run the app in development you can run the following command:
+To run the app in development mode (with hot recompile) you can run the following command:

 ```
-go run ./cmd/dev
+kit dev
 ```

 And visit http://localhost:3000 to see the app running.